kurtobando/simple-portfolio/README.md

 ### Want to work together?

-I work best with people who are passionate about what they are working on.
+I work best with people who enjoy what they are working on.
 If you are excited about something you are making.
 I want to work with you.